Fumiya74/3D-REQ/README.md

-# CyREx(Clarify your Referring Expression):Dialog Generation for Uncertainty Elimination in 3D Grounding
+# 3D-REQ:Question Generation for Uncertainty Elimination of Referring Expression in 3D Environment

 ## Project
 ```